ramtinsoltani/gamecheap-api-server/README.md

 ### Password Reset

 A password reset can be requested through the [Password Reset Endpoint](#post-authresetsend).
-This endpoint send a short-living code to the user's email which must be provided in the [Complete Password Reset Endpoint](#post-authresetcomplete) with the new password.
+This endpoint sends a short-living code to the user's email which must be provided in the [Complete Password Reset Endpoint](#post-authresetcomplete) with the new password.

 ### Tokens

-The server issues two types of token upon authentication:
+The server issues two types of tokens upon authentication:
   - Access tokens: Short-lived tokens that are used for accessing all protected endpoints.
   - Refresh tokens: Long-lived tokens that are used for requesting new access tokens once they expire.